Shiming-He/DocuTrack_HtN25/README.md

 ## 📚 What we learned
 We learned how to:
 - Structure prompts for predictable AI output
+- Design a systemic multi-chat architecture for creating efficient and effective results.
 - Link screenshots and keystrokes into logical steps
 - Use embeddings for step deduplication and linking
 - Build privacy safe recorders that users can trust